Ghalib: Naʽats of Ghalib

 A large part of Ghalib's poetry focuses on the Naʽat, poems in praise of Muhammad, which indicates that Ghalib was a devout Muslim.
 Ghalib wrote his Abr-i gauharbar (ابر گہر بار) as a Naʽat poem.
 Ghalib also wrote a qasida of 101 verses in dedication to a Naʽat.
 Ghalib described himself as a sinner who should be silent before Muhammad as he was not worthy of addressing him, who was praised by God.

 Views on Hindustan

-In his poem Chiragh-i-Dair (چراغ دیر, The Lamp of the Temple) which was composed during his trip to Benares during the spring of 1827, Ghalib mused about the land of Hindustan (India) and how Qiyamah (Doomsday) has failed to arrive, in spite of the numerous conflicts plaguing it.
+In his Persian poem Chiragh-i-Dair (چراغ دیر, The Lamp of the Temple) which was composed during his trip to Benares during the spring of 1827, Ghalib mused about the land of Hindustan (India) and how Qiyamah (Doomsday) has failed to arrive, in spite of the numerous conflicts plaguing it.

 Persian works

 Ghalib held Persian in high regard, and his knowledge of the language was a point of pride for him.
 He believed his compositions in Persian were superior to those in Urdu, and hoped readers would evaluate him by the former:

 The majority of Ghalib's poetic compositions in Persian were qasidahs dedicated to numerous patron rulers.
 Ghalib also created ghazals and mathnawis in Persian.
 His first published work in the language was a collection of poems titled May-ḵāna-ye ārzū, released in 1845.
 He also created prose works, such as Panj ahang, initially published in 1849.
 Mehr-e nīmrūz, published in 1855, was a history of the universe from its creation to the death of Mughal Emperor Humayun.
 Another such historical work was Dastanbu, an eyewitness account of the 1857 revolt and its aftermath.
 Ghalib's last significant work in Persian was Qaat'i-e Burhaan, a critique of Burhaan-e-Qaat'i, a controversial Persian dictionary.

 In 2010, Maulana Azad National Urdu University published a compilation of 11,337 poems by Ghalib titled "Kulliyat-e-Ghalib Farsi".
 A few years before his death, Ghalib had written over 11,000 Persian poems in Persian while also writing over 1,700 Urdu poems.